pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

     * `yarn.lock`

-#### Site Creation without a Starter Kit
+##### Site Creation without a Starter Kit

-Create a site with out configuring the backend and link to a frontend framework.
+Create a site without configuring the backend and link to a frontend framework.
 To connect your GitHub repository, click **Import Repository** on the _What kind of site are you creating?_ page.

 1. If you have not already connected your GitHub account, follow the steps in the Connect your Account section.
 Otherwise, if your GitHub account is already connected you can proceed to the next step and select your Git provider.